 Last November, my oldest friend in the world double-dared me to write a romance novel which was our bread-and-butter reading during high school.
 The result was Attending Physician, and it was so much fun I started writing another one the day I finished the first one.

-I’ve been a spiritual teacher, counselor, and mentor for 35 years, so I write nonfiction as well.
+I’ve been a spiritual teacher, counselor, and mentor for more than 35 years, so I write nonfiction as well.
 My latest is an intuitive translation of the second-most translated book of all time—the Tao Te Ching — called Tao for Now.

-I've been writing Seeds for nineteen years--I think the only thing I've done longer is breathe!
+I've been writing Seeds for twenty-one years--I think the only thing I've done longer is breathe!
 I collect ideas all year round and sent out short emails of inspiration once a week — quotes or images along with my meditations on those messages.